2600hz/kazoo/applications/pusher/doc/pusher.md

 pusher doc in system_config will be created.

-3. Add Apple and google/firebase credentials into pusher doc using sup commands.
+Add Apple and google/firebase credentials into pusher doc using sup commands.
 The Apple cert needs to be in PEM (text, no encryption) format and should be located in the server.

-sup pusher_maintenance add_apple_app  [app-id] /etc/kamailio/cert/[voip_qa].pem api.development.push.apple.com
-sup pusher_maintenance add_apple_app [app-id] /etc/kazoo/kamailio/certs/[voip_pushcert].pem

-sup pusher_maintenance add_google_app [app-id] [firebase token]